adamchristoph18/API-project/README.md

      - npm start

 6. Now you can either use the demo account or create your own account!

+# Features

+## Spots
+* Users can create a Spot
+* Users can read/view other Spots
+* Users can update their Spot
+* Users can delete their Spot

+## Reviews
+* Users can create reviews for Spots
+* Users can read/view all of the reviews for a Spot
+* Users can delete/update their review for a Spot

+## Bookings
+Logged-in Users can
+* Create a booking at a spot
+* Update their booking at a spot
+* Read/view all of their bookings
+* Delete/cancel their bookings

 ## Future Features